Bartwel27/httpRequests/README.md

 # httpRequests
-This app has the ability to handle http request using the GUI of uix kivy framework library
+This python app is used for sending, receiving http headers,requests,json Objects, cookies, and etc using the GUI of python framework library which is kivy, we've made it possible for an interactive user interface used to deal with http requests